 - Place judges

-Every age and gender group (ie. U8 girls, U10 boys, etc.) will need to have a group leader.
-On each competition day that you’re rostered, you will meet your group at the marshalling tent when they are called for an event and escort them to the relevant site in an orderly fashion.
+Every age and gender group (ie. U8 girls, U10 boys, etc.) will be required to have a designated group leader.
+On each competition day that you’re rostered, you will marshal your age group when they are called for an event and escort them to the relevant site in an orderly fashion.
 You will keep the athletes organised and on-task, ensuring their safety and the smooth running of the event.
 You will record the results for the event.
 Once the event is finished, you will see that the group leaves the arena appropriately before repeating the process when the group’s next event is called.
 This is a great opportunity to watch your child’s events while helping the club out at the same time.

 Every age and gender group (ie. U8 girls, U10 boys, etc.) will need an assistant.
 When your group is called for an event, you will proceed to the relevant site.
 You will assist the site official and site assistant where necessary, such as measuring or raking a pit.
 You may also need to assist the group leader with the organisation of athletes.
 This is a great opportunity to watch your child’s events while helping the club out at the same time.

-For those willing to help set-up, this involves arriving at Wellard Oval at 7am on the nominated roster morning to assist in setting up each site.
+Setup involves arriving at Wellard Oval at 7am on the nominated morning to assist in setting up each site.
 You will work under the direction of our Equipment Manager.
-Unless you’ve volunteered for another role that day, you’ll have the rest of that day to enjoy the competition.
+Where possible, you’ll have the rest of that day to enjoy the competition.

 Pack-down involves returning all equipment to the storage shed.
 Once a site has finished for the day, our pack-down volunteers can start their job.
 Again, you will work under the direction of our Equipment Manager.